Uddhav Thackeray takes charge, all eyes on trust vote, portfolio allocation

 Clad in saffron silk kurta, Uddhav had bowed before the "Shivrajyabhishek", a statue depicting the crowning of warrior king Chhatrapati Shivaji, before taking oath in Marathi.

-Unexpeced guests, Devendra Fadnavis, Industrialist Mukesh Ambani, his wife Nita Ambani and son Anant were on the stage.
+Unexpected guests, Devendra Fadnavis, Industrialist Mukesh Ambani, his wife Nita Ambani and son Anant were on the stage.

 Uddhav Thackeray is the eighth Chief Minister of Maharashtra and the first Sena Chief Minister of a secular government.